 The frequency of interactions with organizations that collect personal data makes it tedious, if not practically impossible, for individuals to process the information contained within a consent format, in particular, where organizations unduly use bundled consents to a broader range of operations.

-Aleecia M. McDonald and Lorrie Faith Cranor from Carnegie Melon University, estimated, in an exhaustive survey in 2008, that U.S. individuals are likely to encounter an average of 1,462 privacy policies a year, representing costs in time of approximately 244 hours a year worth about $3,534 annually per American internet user.
+Aleecia McDonald and Lorrie Faith Cranor from Carnegie Melon University estimated in an exhaustive survey in 2008 that U.S. individuals are likely to encounter an average of 1,462 privacy policies a year, representing costs in time of approximately 244 hours a year worth about $3,534 annually per American internet user.
 These figures have only risen since.

-In addition, since the EU GDPR entered into effect in May 2018, several data protection authorities have clarified the requirements for a valid consent.
-In particular, the French CNIL has reminded that consent has to be given at the time of data collection, it has to be specific, and cannot be passed to another controller through a contractual relationship, it could not be bundled.
+In addition, since the EU General Data Protection Regulation entered into effect in May 2018, several data protection authorities have clarified the requirements for valid consent.
+In particular, the French CNIL has reminded that consent has to be given at the time of data collection, has to be specific, and cannot be passed to another controller through a contractual relationship; it could not be bundled.

 Furthermore, the consent-based regime creates an obligation to document that consent was lawfully given.

 In this context, organizations must find solutions that ensure that individuals are making an informed decision over the use of their personal data.
-This will avoid overburdening with too much information every time they access a website, or navigate across the internet, or download an application or purchase goods and/or services.
+This will avoid overburdening with too much information every time they access a website, navigate across the internet, download an application, or purchase goods and/or services.
 This may result in a certain degree of consent fatigue.

 To remedy to this consent fatigue, four solutions can be suggested: